ordina-jworks/ordina-jworks.github.io/_posts/2017-10-01-Kickstarter-Trajectory-2017.md

 lecturers.
 This project is ideal for graduating students and people who want to make a switch to IT.
 The constant guidance and support made this a good preparation for our first project.

-On our first day as kickstarters we received a laptop and a Kickstarter car.
-Within the unit JWorks we even got the option to choose a Mac.

 During the fourth week we had a teambuilding together with all the kickstarters from the different units.
 The goal was to get to know the other kickstarters and strengthen our team spirit.